dbxmcf/hsp70_actin/README.md

 ### How to use output file

-As mentioned earlier, the output of the program is also an hdf5 file with all the result information from each MPI process, however the information from each MPI process are not stored according to the original order, a python code will be used to gather information from the result hdf5 file and combine them into a numpy readable matrix (2D table)
+As mentioned earlier, the output of the program is also an hdf5 file with all the result information from each MPI process, however the information from each MPI process are not stored according to the original order of the matrix, a python code will be used to gather information from the result hdf5 file and combine them into a numpy readable matrix (2D table) and can be used for subsequent analysis.